Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

     1. ✅ | Contoso Chat is deployed to ACA endpoint

-We can now get to work on exploring the codebase in 3 stages,
+We can now get to work on exploring the codebase and understanding how the application is architected, developed, evaluated, and deployed.

 ---